shoui520/shoui520.github.io/docs/vn-bsd.md

 ![Image](img/vnbsd2.jpg)

 Now go back to [Visual Novel Guide](https://learnjapanese.moe/vn/#playing-visual-novels-to-learn-japanese) to learn how to use Textractor, it works perfectly under Wine.
+Please note that it needs to be launched with `LC_ALL=ja_JP.UTF-8` environment variable.

 !!! tip "Need shortcuts?"
 	You can add shortcuts to your `${HOME}/Desktop`.
 Create a file such as "[vn].desktop".
 You can also put it in `/usr/local/share/applications` so it appears in application launchers.
 Here's how I am launching Kanon from a shortcut (with the icon too!)